BahmniCustomization/bahmni-infra-utils/README.md

     ```
     chmod +x image-scanner.sh
     ```
-3. Run the script to generate the scan report of the images from Bahmni namespace.
+3. Run the script with the organization name as the argument to generate the scan report of the images from bahmni namespace.

     Example usage:
     ```
-    ./image-scanner.sh
+    ./image-scanner.sh bahmni
     ```

     **_NOTE:_** Replace `./image-scanner.sh` with the actual path to your script file if it's located in a different directory.